Madison-Davis/AI-MLClustering-Heiarchical/README.md

 # Clustering
-# Part 1: K-Means Cluster on Avian Species
+# Part 1: K-Means Cluster on RFM Retail Decisions
 See code for implementation.
 More details shown below: </br>
 RFM Retail Customer Clustering </br>
 Determine the "categories" or "clusters" of popular purchases that customers will make.
 Ultimately will help with determining business strategy and marketing.